Contraceptive Pill with Levonorgestrel and Ethinylestradiol

 Microlite is a combined oral contraceptive pill used by women to prevent pregnancy.
-Microlite contains two different hormones, levonorgestrel and ethinylestradiol, which are synthetic versions of the natural hormones produced by your body, oestrogen and progesterone.
+It contains 2 different hormones, levonorgestrel and ethinylestradiol, which are synthetic versions of the natural hormones produced by your body, oestrogen and progesterone.
+When taken correctly, Microlite is up to 99 % effective in preventing pregnancy.

 Microlite is a low-dose contraceptive pill containing less amounts of oestrogen and progesterone compared to other combined contraceptive pills, making it suitable for women who experience hormone related side effects.

 Microlite is taken at the same time every day for 21 consecutive days, with a 7-day pill-free 'break' period, during which you will experience a 'withdrawal' bleed, like a monthly period.
-You can safely use Microlite pills to delay your monthly bleeding by skipping this 7-day 'break' period, although you may experience some spotting or breakthrough bleeding.
+You can safely use Microlite pills to delay your monthly bleeding by skipping this 7-day 'break' period, although you may experience some spotting or breakthrough bleeding in this case.

 Microlite can be taken by sexually active women as a form of contraception to prevent pregnancy.